 A business is never stagnant — employees constantly shift into new roles, take leave or find new jobs elsewhere.
 With any change, it’s up to the remaining staffers to fill the gaps or find someone else who can.

-When making your plan, here are four factors to consider:
+When making your plan, here are five factors to consider: